 Research what platforms or mediums they frequently use and tailor your content accordingly.

-Additionally, keep in mind any critical issues or hot topics affecting your area that you can address in your marketing campaign.
+Additionally, remember any critical issues or hot topics affecting your area that you can address in your marketing campaign.

-You can craft a much more effective political marketing strategy that resonates with voters in your region by taking these steps.
+By taking these steps, you can craft a much more effective political marketing strategy that resonates with voters in your region.

 - Know your audience.
 Who are you trying to reach?
 What are their political views?